wavded/www/content/post/callback-hell.md

 })
 ```

-Let’s break down the steps to accomplish this:
+Let's break down the steps to accomplish this:

 *   Read the files in the provided directory
 *   Get the [stats](http://nodejs.org/api/fs.html#fs_class_fs_stats) on each file in the directory